stupaq/jvmm/docs/Jvmm-intro.md

 Built-in functions
 ------------------
-- _void print(String s)_ -- prints given string to stdout
+- _void printInt(int)_ -- prints an integer and a new line character to stdout
-- _void printLine(String s)_ -- prints given string and a new line character to stdout
+- _void printString(String)_ -- prints given string and a new line character to stdout
+- _int readInt()_ -- reads single integer from stdin
-- _String readLine()_ -- reads and returns one line from stdin (without terminal newline character)
+- _String readString()_ -- reads and returns one line from stdin (without terminal newline character)

 Example code
 ------------